arslanbisharat/weather-app-js/Readme.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things do you need to install the software and how to install them
 ```
 node
 ```